What Are the Best Medicare Supplement Plans in Texas?

 In Texas, insurance companies are allowed to use your age to set your Medicare Supplement rate.

-For example, you'll pay an average of 33% more for a Medigap plan if you buy it when you're 75 compared to someone who purchased a plan at 65.
+For example, you'll pay an average of 32% more for a Medigap plan when you're 75 compared to when you're 65.
 However, prices typically level off after age 75.
+It's important to buy a plan when you're first eligible so your health issues can't be factored into your rate.
+If you wait to buy a plan, you'll likely pay more.

 Not all insurance companies use age to set Medigap prices in Texas.
 To avoid age-based price increases, look for Medigap plans that use "community rating," like some of the plans from AARP/UnitedHealthcare.
 You might pay a little more at age 65, but annual cost increases will be much slower.